We hope you enjoy reading this article.

 A screenshot of a parental control app

-Check out the following well-known parental control apps to understand what you should offer:
+Check out some of the best parental control apps to understand what you should offer:

 • Parents can control the time their kids spend on smartphones and tablets.